-LTi were tasked with manufacturing the components involved in a much larger Government funded, ammonia green energy project.
+LTi was tasked with manufacturing the components involved in a much larger Government funded, ammonia green energy project.
 In a process known as ammonia synthesis, LTi’s components are critical to the procedure of converting hydrogen and nitrogen into ammonia, using a catalyst, which has to be performed at extremely high temperatures and pressures.

 The capture of Green Ammonia is seen as crucial in helping the world to meet its twin challenges for the 21st century, namely in ensuring there is sufficient future food and energy supplies, with ammonia able to be used as a fertilizer to make land more productive and as an alternative carbon free fuel source.

-The original specification’s LTi received were to manufacture two receiver vessels, two heat exchangers, two vessel dryers, synthesis vessel, de-oxidisation vessel and condenser tube array component parts.
+The original specification’s LTi received was to manufacture two receiver vessels, two heat exchangers, two vessel dryers, synthesis vessel, de-oxidisation vessel and condenser tube array component parts.
 These designs contained elements that presented LTi with a number of challenges.
 The design geometrics of these components posed real challenges, as it made them extremely difficult to test in their existing format to meet the necessary regulatory compliance.
 This was critical, given that these components needed to withstand immense internal pressures of over 500 bar, whilst also having an elevated working temperature.

 In addition, the original materials specified had additional factors of safety built in to them, way beyond the current industry standard.
 The factor of safety ratio is important as it measures the load carrying capacity of a structure beyond its expected or actual loads during normal operation.
 Essentially, it ensures a structure is always much stronger than it needs to be for its intended load, helping to ensure safety and performance.